energywebfoundation/ew-link-bond/README.md

 - Energyweb's Certificate of Origin v2.0
 - Your project here - We are open for suggestions!

-## Core Library
+## Library Organization

-The main component of the `bond` code is the [core](https://github.com/energywebfoundation/ewf-link-bond/tree/master/core) library, organized into `abstract`, `input` and `output`.
+The library is organized into `abstract`, `input` and `output`.
 Abstract defines all classes and interfaces to be inherited and implemented by input and output classes.
 As the names imply the software consists of loading and reading one or many input modules and write formatted data to output modules.

 ### Core Classes